Shubham-Lotwala/Insta-Clone/README.md

 ## Features

+- 🖼️ **Create Post** - When creating a post, find the image URL on flickr and paste it in the url text box.
+Give the image a title and caption.
 - 📝 **Post Management** - Create, edit, and delete posts.
 - 🌐 **Asynchronous Scraping** - Fetch and parse website content asynchronously.
 - 📝 **Comment and Reply System** - Users can comment on posts and reply to comments.